MamidalaV/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 # PURPOSE:
-## The purpose of this project is to implement different resampling models to unbalanced classes to tackle the unbalanced classification problem during credit risk evaluation.
-The
+## The purpose of this project is to implement different resampling models to tackle the unbalanced classification problem during credit risk evaluation.

 Following Credit Risk Resampling Techniques have been used:
 - `RandomOverSampler`